Mike Trout Rookie Cards: An In-Depth Look

 Parallels include: Gold 1: per box.
 Blue 1:17 packs #d/499.
 Red 1:7410 packs #d/1.

 As of the date of this post raw copies can be had for $74.00; graded Mint copies (9’s) sell between $80.00-$120.00 and Gem Mt copies (10’s) sell in the $250.00-$280.00 range.

 2011 Bowman Sterling, Card No. 22 shop ebay

 Only 50 cards in this set and card number 22 houses an official rookie card of our featured All-Star.
-Semi decent card design front and back, nothing to really complain about, maybe a portrait photo would’ve worked better but all in all this is a great card for any PC.
-Card has a shiny veneer finish in front so it is susceptible to scratches so handle with care.
+Semi decent card design front and back, nothing to really complain about, maybe a portrait photo would’ve worked better but all in all, this is a great card for any PC.
+The card has a shiny veneer finish in front so it is susceptible to scratches so handle with care.
 The real beauty with this lies in the parallels but they come with a hefty price.

 Parallels include what else, refractors: Regular refractors 1:8 packs.
 Gold 1:31 packs #d/50.
 Black 1:61 #d/25.
 Purple 1:152 #d/10.
 Red 1:1509 #d/1 and Gold Canary Diamond 1:1509 packs #d/1.